guip97/phase-blending/README.md

 ![image](https://github.com/guip97/files/blob/0a1a9759fe8b03157554fdfbc95a57a8e60aeda5/phase-blending/6.png?token=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)

-It’s better to find as much similar poses as possible to achieve high accuracy during transition.
+It’s better to find poses as similar as possible to achieve high accuracy during transition.

 ## Dead zones